matthewwolfe/matthewwolfe.github.io/blog-posts/code-sharing-react-and-react-native.md

 ---
 title: 'Reflecting on Code Sharing Between React and React Native'
 date: '2023-06-09'
-description: 'Reflecting on sharing code between React Native and React web applications'
+description: 'Looking back at what was easy to share between Native and Web applications, and some simple strategies to make things easier'
-publish: false
+publish: true
-tags: intermediate,react,react-query,typescript
+tags: intermediate,react,react native,react query,typescript
 ---

 One of my favorite parts of the Javascript ecosystem is the opportunity for sharing code